A Plywood Kitchen is Loaded With Personality

 Our plan was to incorporate as much working countertop and storage as possible.
 But to keep costs low, we’d have plumbing and electrical remain in place where we could.
 The plumbing for the washer and dryer did move slightly, however, and got plumbed into the wall so it was up to code.
 By stacking the units and moving the refrigerator, we gained a lot of new counter space.

 Our second money saver was to opt for all IKEA cabinets.
 I desperately wanted oak fronts, which IKEA didn’t have.
 I searched everywhere and found a company that made them specifically for IKEA cabinets.
 We ended up going with their plywood cabinet doors with oak veneers for half the kitchen.
 On the opposite wall, we installed recycled Kungsbacka cabinet doors in black.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 Our biggest splurges were the stone floor tiles and handcrafted tile made of clay for the backsplash.
 For the past two years, I’ve thrown my own pottery.
 It was going to be important to have the unique qualities and natural imperfections of handmade materials included in the kitchen.